Small group tours Taiwan | Taiwan Lantern festival

 During the tour, accommodation is typically in first-class hotels, including the Lalu Hotel, which has been voted among the top 50 resorts in the world.

 The Taiwan lantern Festival small group tour is a holiday typically suited for the mature couple or single traveller.

 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 - Please note Lantern Festival site gathers large crowds and the group will be standing for long periods of time.

-- Tour itinerary is indicative only and is subject to change due to local conditions.
+- Tour itinerary is indicative only and is subject to change due to local conditions and date of festival.

 - Pingxi lantern festival will take place on 19 February 2019.